I will try to mimic marcoasd 's thread from last year and do a report of my run from this year's RBY Invitational.

 VS

-I manage to come out on top in a super close set, especially g3.
+I manage to come out on top in a good set of games.
+Especially g2 and g3 were really close.
 I was overall satisfied with how I played g1 and g2.
 I think it could have been a 2-0 if my Tauros had the "normal" moveset.
 I would like to say that I learned my lesson from it immediately but I ended up bringing EQ Rest Tauros in the following two rounds as well (even though I don't think it mattered in those games) before finally adapting in the later weeks.
 In g3 I got the early game wrong and clicked too quickly after that.
 I almost got punished for it but managed to get some plays right to force my luck for the win.

 I will go over every opponent and talk about my thought process when selecting my teams.
 I will go over every game and comment on the games, trying to point out good moves as well as mistakes made (especially from myself).